 A good book is a writer’s paradise.
 At least, it should be.

 A book can be an adventure.
 It can show us the world from a new perspective.
-It can be a mirror, a microscope, or a telescope, reflecting the world, magnifying it, or carrying us away to far-off places.
+It can be a mirror, a microscope, or a telescope.
+It can reflect the world, magnify it, or carry us away to far-off places.

 Books are extra special for writers.
 They entertain, inform, and inspire us.
 More importantly, they teach us our craft.

 Lots of bookworms keep reading journals.
 A reading journal is perfect for a writer, especially a fiction writer, because it provides a place where you can write about what you’ve read and explore it in depth.